-Debate (or CEL; see below): 12.5% of final grade.
+Term Assignment: 12.5% of final grade.

-In teams of two ONLY, students should pick a specific case related to their area of interest from the list of Canada-US issues on week one.
+Option 1: In teams of two ONLY, students should pick a specific case related to their area of interest from the list of Canada-US issues on week one.
 The debate should outline the key issues from both sides (Canadian or American) and points of contention and present each side coherently and convincingly to the class.
 Each pair should try to convey the perspective of the two sides as well as the actual outcome.
 MAXIMUM 5 MINUTES.